ROSEN, A TRUSTED AND LEADING LAW FIRM, Encourages Domino’s Pizza, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – DPZ

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Domino’s Pizza, Inc. (NYSE: DPZ) between December 7, 2023 and July 17, 2024, both dates inclusive (the “Class Period”).
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 19, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Domino’s Pizza, Inc. (NYSE: DPZ) between December 7, 2023 and July 17, 2024, both dates inclusive (the “Class Period”), of the important November 19, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Domino’s Pizza securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.